Every book has a different journey from idea to shelf, but I’m sure there are some commonalities. I wonder if some of this resonates with you?

 The first thing to decide is the purpose of the edit.

 I recently published a post with an embarrassing error: who’s instead of whose.
 How did I let this happen and how can I help you avoid doing the same?

 Woo hoo!
 You did it!
-The first thing to do is feel super smug and a wee bit proud (or should that be the other…
+You’ve written your first draft.
+So what’s next?
+The first thing to do is feel super smug and a wee…

 I have to be aware of my tastes and make sure I don’t impose them on the writers I work with.